ChrisWhealy/DistributedSystemNotes/Lecture 11.md

 In this context, the instruction contained in the message is said to be ***idempotent*** if (in mathematical terms):

-`f(x) = f(f(x)) = f(f(x)) etc...`
+`f(x) = f(f(x)) = f(f(f(x))) etc...`

 In other words, an idempotent function only has an effect the first time it is applied to the data.
 Thereafter, subsequent applications of that function to the same data have no further effect.

 So, assigning a value to a variable is idempotent, but incrementing a variable is not.

-Generally speaking, if we can work with idempotent operations, then our implementation of reliable delivery will be easier because know nothing bad will happen to our data if, for some reason, the operation is applied more than once.
+Generally speaking, if we can work with idempotent operations, then our implementation of reliable delivery will be easier because we can be certain that nothing bad will happen to our data if, for some reason, the operation is applied more than once.

 ### How Many Times Should a Message be Delivered?